arnabkakati/arnabkakati.github.io/_photograph/trivandrum.md

     alt: "Evening skyline at Trivandrum"
     title: "Evening skyline at Trivandrum"
 ---
-Finite landscapes from the capital city of God's own country.
+Landscapes from the capital city of God's own country.

 {% include gallery id="gallery1" %}